coder-backend/NASA-Hackathon2020/README.md

 # Better Together
 Click [here](https://www.youtube.com/watch?v=LYBaioS2f00&feature=youtu.be&ab_channel=TowardsAI) to see implementation of our project

-This project uses several APIs in order to ask for help with people nearby or contact your local authorities.There are three major features:
+This project uses several APIs that facilate to contact your local authorities.There are three major features:

 Sending an SOS messege to people nearby you.
-To contacts button that would send the message to your contacts about your location.
-Contacting to the nearest authority.
+Buttons that will send help message to all people listed on your contact list, with your GPS location Contacting to the nearest authority, with your GPS location.

 Main aim of this project is to spread the alert quickly among the large amount of people in the certain areas.